 Gol’dara is the largest kingdom in the known regions of Desara, both in terms of land under its control as well as population.
-It stretches from Selucia in the north, to Robinsroost in the south, and from the sea in the west to the Dulgar Mountains in the east.
+It stretches along the coast of the Calyssian Sea on the west with its eastern border dragging along the Dulgar Mountains.
+The Frozen North crests its northmost border, with Jardium to the northeast, and Selucia to the south.
 It is a plentiful land, boasting wide-open fields fed by large rivers and lakes, right alongside forests that provide wood and plentiful hunting.
 The main hub of the kingdom revolves around the confluence of the three lesser rivers, Avon, Fluss, and Nehir, into the great river Anatra.
 This not only feeds their farmland but also facilitates trade with Selucia and the Dulgar Mountains.

 Gol’dara is also one of the most diverse kingdoms, boasting large populations of most races with no clear majority.
 Because of this diversity, many see Gol’dara as a safe haven from hate and discrimination.
 This is best exemplified by a large trade city located right at the convergence of the Avon and Fluss Rivers which has changed hands repeatedly over the centuries as different kingdoms vie for control over this vital trade center.
 Because of this, the city is incredibly diverse and has a strong sense of independence.
 Under current Gol’dara rule, the city is typically known as Flashpoint, though it has been known by several names under its various rulers.
 Flashpoint may pay nominal devotion to Gol’dara as its current master, but the people there know that one day Gol’dara will be supplanted by someone new, and the cycle will continue.
 This gives them a long-distance viewpoint on life, but also a sense of freedom from loyalty and devotion to a crown.